 6 Basic Tie and dye tying techniques

 Twisting and coiling

 In this method, you simply twist the fabric and then tie it.
 This method involves twisting the fabric you have into a tube to look like a rope and/or coiling it further and then tie.
-You can create very definite patterns on the fabric this way.
+You can twist like this in one place or multiple places.

-In this method you will be tying your fabric into knots.
+In this method, you will be tying your fabric into knots.
 The fabric is twisted at regular intervals or wherever you want the designs.
 The knotting can be done randomly or in the form of a large motif.

-Instead of dying the whole fabric you can dip each knot in a different color dye.
+Instead of dying the whole fabric, you can dip each knot in a different color dye.
 You can tie the cloth with small objects inside like small buttons, beads, shells, small stones etc.

 This is a very basic tie and dye technique for creating uneven textured patterns on fabric.
 This method involves gathering and scrunching the fabric as a tube and/or into a small round and tying it using a binding thread.
 Tie and dye as you usually do.

 You can fold the fabric into pleats and then tie and then dye.